Olufemi-Olarewaju/deep-learning-challenge/Analysis.md

     ![Model Hyperparameters](Images/Model_HyperParameters.PNG)

     * From the image above, the model has 2 layers, 80 neurons for the first layer, 30 neurons for the second layer, relu activation fuction for the hidden layers and sigmoid function for the output layer.
-These hyperparameters were chosen for to get maximum model perfomance.
+These hyperparameters were chosen to get maximum model perfomance.

 * Were you able to achieve the target model performance?